Mary Ann Liebert, Inc. Submission Benefits Package

 For randomized controlled trials of homeopathy, use our preferred reporting criteria based on the supplement to the CONSORT Guidelines in: Dean et al. Reporting data on homeopathic treatments (Red Hot): A supplement to CONSORT.
 J Altern Complement Med 2007;13(1):19–23.

 Guidelines on Length.
-Original research articles and review articles (which should have a summary of no more than 150 words) should be 3000 words or less, excluding abstract, summary, references, tables, acknowledgments etc.; case studies should be less than 2000 words; and short reports should be less than 1500 words with no more than two tables and one illustration, and up to ten references.
+Original Research articles should be 3,000 words or less, with abstracts limited to 300 words.
+Review articles should be 4,500 words or less, with abstracts limited to 400 words.
+Case Studies should be less than 2000 words; and Short Reports should be less than 1500 words with no more than two tables and one illustration, and up to ten references.
 Articles that are longer than these guidelines require permission from the Editor-in-Chief prior to submission.
 We may accept unsolicited editorials of up to 1000 words, which will be externally peer reviewed.
 Letters to the Editor should ordinarily be no longer than 500 words with no more than ten references, except in exceptional circumstances and, in which case, the argument for this should be laid out in an accompanying letter.
 One table or illustration may accompany a letter.
 Personal view articles; Paradigm articles; drug/therapy/intervention reports; critical reviews; debates; and reports drawing attention to clinical controversies, problems, and solutions will be welcomed.
+Abstracts, references, acknowledgment, disclosures, or figure legends are excluded from the word limit.

 Title Page.
 Include a title page as part of the main text file.
 The title page should include the contributors’ names with highest academic degrees, affiliations, and a running head of no more than 45 characters.